-Many people do not know they have gallstones.
-Symptoms include severe pain in the upper right side of the abdomen.
+Many people have gallstones, but don't have any symptoms.
+If they do cause problems, symptoms include severe pain in the upper right side of the abdomen.
 This is called biliary colic.
 The pain is usually worst to the right-hand side, just below the ribs.
 The pain eases and goes if the gallstone is pushed out into the bile duct (and then usually out into the gut) or if it falls back into the gallbladder.

 Most women have some lower abdominal pain during periods.
 The pain is often mild but for some women, the pain is severe enough to affect day-to-day activities.
 The pain can be so severe that they are unable to go to school or work.
 Periods tend to become less painful as you get older.
 An anti-inflammatory painkiller often eases the pain.
+Endometriosis is one cause of severe abdominal pain, usually around the time of a period.
 See the separate leaflet called Period Pain (Dysmenorrhoea) for more details.

 When we think of food poisoning, we usually think of the typical gastroenteritis - an infection of the gut (intestines) - that usually causes diarrhoea with or without vomiting.
 Crampy pains in your tummy (abdomen) are common.
 Pains may ease for a while each time you pass some diarrhoea.
 See the separate leaflets called Food Poisoning and Food Poisoning in Children for more details.